dspeth/aastk/README.md

 ### NOTE: aastk is currently in active development, and not yet ready for broad public use.
 Please be patient

-The amino acid sequence toolkit (aastk) is a set of tools and approaches to get biological insights from amino acid sequences.
-Aastk is designed to work with the [GlobDB](https://globdb.org/), a genomic resource comprised of a dereplicated set of species-representative microbial genomes.
+The amino acid sequence toolkit (aastk) combines a set of tools for analysis of protein amino acid sequences from the the [GlobDB](https://globdb.org/).
+The GlobDB is the most comprehensive genomic resource of species-representative microbial genomes of Bacteria and Archaea, and contains the largest phylogenetic sequence diversity currently available in a single resource.
+The aastk is designed to leverage this diversity to create and analyze protein sequence datasets for evolutionary and functional studies.

-Current features of aastk are:
+The aastk is currently comprised of three tools:
-- Protein alignment score ratio (PASR) analyses.
+- PASR: Database construction using protein alignment score ratio (PASR) analyses.
-- colocalized unidirection gene organization (CUGO) visualization.
+- CASM: clustering and visuzalization of protein (super)family datasets.
+- CUGO: Consensus genomic context visualization

 ## Installation